dkundu05/Spring2022/materials/syllabus/syllabus.md

 A paper proposal of 1-2 pages is due March 11.
 This proposal should outline the items above (except for preliminary results).

 Term papers must be submitted by May 6.
 The term paper should have a 12-point font, double spacing, 1-inch margins, and a maximum length of 15 pages (excluding tables, graphs, and appendices).
+Further instructions on how to submit the term paper will be posted on the course website later in the semester.

 --------------------